neatorobito/Perimeter/README.md

 requestPermissions() => Promise<LocationPermissionStatus>
 ```

-Prompt the user for access to their precise location at all times. **Use this method only on older OS releases before a strict foreground and background permissions distinction was introduced.
-Use this method on iOS if the release &lt;= iOS 13 or on Android if the release &lt;= Android 9.** Attempting to use this method on a later release will return an error.
+Prompt the user for access to their precise location at all times on iOS 12 or Android 9 and earlier.
+Attempting to use this method on a later release will fail and display an console error.

 **Returns:** <code>Promise&lt;LocationPermissionStatus&gt;</code>